-Berlin Hyp's new lending volume (including long-term extensions) came to $\in$ 3.5 billion in the first half of 2018, up on the first six months of 2017 ( $\in$ 3.1 billion).
+Berlin Hyp's new lending volume (including long-term extensions) came to € 3.5 billion in the first half of 2018, up on the first six months of 2017 (€ 3.1 billion).

-Non-Financial Performance Indicators The Bank also applies a number of nonfinancial performance indicators that can be broken down as follows:
+Non-Financial Performance Indicators

+The Bank also applies a number of non-financial performance indicators that can be broken down as follows:

-- → Market: target portfolio, S-Group business - $\rightarrow$ Employees: employee structure, motivation, leadership and development - → Sustainability: green bonds, green financing, sustainability rating and compliance
+- > Market: target portfolio, S-Group business - > Employees: employee structure, motivation, leadership and development - Sustainability: green bonds, green financing, sustainability rating and compliance

-For steering purposes, the respective target portfolio is also important: distinctions are made in this context between types of real estate, customer groups, lending regions and risk classes.
-The target figures set for these, which are in conformity with our conservative risk strategy, were complied with overall in the first half-year of 2018.
-Markets are analysed and assessed in terms of quality and quantity through regular internal research studies.
-The total volume of business undertaken together with the savings banks amounted to € 835 m (previous year: € 650 million).
-A total of 22 savings banks participated in an ImmoSchuldschein secured by commercial real estate in Berlin with a total volume of € 346 million in February 2018.
-The second transaction of the ImmoAval product was successfully started in the first half-year of 2018; to date, a liability volume in excess of € 90 million has been placed with nine savings banks.
-37 savings banks participated in the capital market with € 484 million and eight S-Group enterprises with € 86 million of bonds issued by Berlin Hyp.
-By this time last year, 15 savings banks had subscribed to two issues with a volume of € 124 million.
+The respective target portfolio is furthermore important for management purposes: distinctions are made between real estate types, customer groups, lending regions and risk classes.
+The specified target values, which are in line with our conservative risk strategy, were complied with overall in the first half of 2018.
+Markets are subject to qualitative and quantitative analysis and assessment through regular internal research studies.

+The total volume of S-Group business came to around € 825 million (€ 650 million).
+In February 2018, a total of 22 savings banks participated in a € 346 million ImmoSchuldschein secured by commercial properties in Berlin.
+The second transaction for the ImmoAval product was successfully launched in the first half of 2018; to date, a liability volume of over € 90 million has been placed with nine savings banks.
+In the capital market, 37 savings banks participated with € 484 million and eight companies from the S-Group participated with € 86 million of issued bonds of Berlin Hyp.
+In the previous year, 15 savings banks with a volume of € 124 million subscribed to two issues at this time.